solliancenet/dp-203-v2/labs/01/README.md

 ### Before the hands-on lab

+> **Note:** Only complete the `Before the hands-on lab` steps if you are **not** using a hosted lab environment, and are instead using your own Azure subscription.
+Otherwise, skip ahead to Exercise 1.

 Before stepping through the exercises in this lab, make sure you have access to an Azure Databricks workspace with an available cluster.
 Perform the tasks below to configure the workspace.

-#### Task 1 - Create and configure the Azure Databricks workspace
+#### Task 1: Create and configure the Azure Databricks workspace

-Follow the [lab 01 setup instructions](https://github.com/solliancenet/microsoft-data-engineering-ilt-deploy/blob/main/setup/01/lab-01-setup.md) to create and configure the workspace.
+**If you are not using a hosted lab environment**, follow the [lab 01 setup instructions](https://github.com/solliancenet/microsoft-data-engineering-ilt-deploy/blob/main/setup/01/lab-01-setup.md) to manually create and configure the workspace.

+### Exercise 1: Complete the lab notebook

-##### Clone the Databricks archive
+#### Task 1: Clone the Databricks archive

 1. If you do not currently have your Azure Databricks workspace open: in the Azure portal, navigate to your deployed Azure Databricks workspace and select **Launch Workspace**.
 1. In the left pane, select **Workspace** > **Users**, and select your username (the entry with the house icon).